 For each trial round, middle school teams may have a minimum of two and a maximum of four students performing as attorneys, three students performing as witnesses, a timekeeper, and a bailiff (or one student performing the role of timekeeper and bailiff simultaneously).
 Student attorneys must divide the eight attorney roles among themselves as evenly as possible.
 The opening statement and closing argument must be delivered by different student attorneys.
 Student attorneys always have more than one role.
-When the number of attorneys performing on a team is under two or exceeds four attorneys, the team is penalized ten points by each scoring judge.
+When the number of attorneys performing on a team less or greater than the number allowed, the team is penalized 10 points by each scoring judge.

-Middle School Teams with 2- 4 Student Attorneys:
+Middle School Teams with 2-4 Student Attorneys:

-- 2 Student Attorneys: Dividing the 8 attorney roles, one student attorney delivers the opening statement; the other student attorney delivers the closing argument; and both student attorneys evenly divide the direct and cross-examinations. - 3 Student Attorneys: Dividing the 8 attorney roles, one student attorney delivers the opening statement and another student delivers the closing argument.
-There are six remaining roles (3 directs and 3 crosses).
-Each of the three students handle two of the six remaining attorney roles. - 4 Student Attorneys: Dividing the 8 attorney roles, one student attorney delivers the opening statement and handles one witness examination; another student attorney delivers the closing argument and handles one witness examination; and the remaining two student attorneys each have two witness examinations.
+- Student Attorneys: Dividing the eight attorney roles, one student attorney delivers the opening statement; the other student attorney delivers the closing argument; and both student attorneys evenly divide the direct and cross-examinations. - 3 Student Attorneys: Dividing the eight attorney roles, one student attorney delivers the opening statement and another student delivers the closing argument.
+There are six remaining roles (three directs and three crosses).
+Each of the three students handle a direct and a cross examination. - 4 Student Attorneys: Dividing the eight attorney roles, one student attorney delivers the opening statement and handles one witness examination; another student attorney delivers the closing argument and handles one witness examination; and the remaining two student attorneys each a direct and a cross examination.